getodk/web-forms/.changeset/great-deer-march.md

 '@getodk/web-forms': minor
 ---

-Render groups without a ref attribute
+Refactor Group types so groups without a ref attribute are displayed